 Eyebrows can have a brow lift applied to bring the edge of the brow up higher, and some tattooing procedures can assist those who have thin eyebrows, or for whom the eyebrow hairs fail to grow.

 Chins vary and have a lot to do with genealogy and age, not just ethnic origin.
 Fat pads can grow under the chin with time or they could just be part of a person’s genetic makeup.

-Chins can also be victims of saggy and loose skin which usually accumulate over time, but are based on individual features and the impacts of ageing.
-Fat pads can be removed with liposuction and chin liposuction is a very popular, safe and fairly quick procedure.
+Chins can also be victims of saggy and loose skin, which usually accumulate over time but are based on individual features and the impacts of ageing.
+Fat pads can be removed with liposuction, and there are other treatments that can help with fat removal in this area.
 Read more about chin liposuction here.